j5int/openpyxl2/doc/usage.rst

 >>> wb.save("formula.xlsx")

 .. warning::
-    NB function arguments *must* be separated by commas and not other punctuation such as semi-colons
+    NB you must use the English name for a function and function arguments *must* be separated by commas and not other punctuation such as semi-colons.

+openpyxl never evaluates formula but it is possible to check the name of a formula:

+.. :: doctest

+>>> from openpyxl2[.]utils import FORMULAE
+>>> "HEX2DEC" in FORMULAE
+True

+If you're trying to use a formula that isn't known this could be because you're using a formula that was not included in the initial specification.
+Such formulae must be prefixed with `xlfn.` to work.

 Merge / Unmerge cells
 ---------------------